Wikipedia - Free Ency

 Frequently Asked Questions about Paleontology.
 Questions include: What is paleontology?
 What are the practical uses of paleontology?
 How can I find fossils in my area?
 Plus links to other paleontology sites.
 See: Learning from the Fossil Record for related articles and additional resources.

 Age of the Dinosaurs from BBC.co.uk.
-Rise and Fall of the Dinosaurs.
+New Theory of the Rise and Fall of Dinosaurs.
 Were Dinosaurs Endotherms (warm-blooded) or Ectotherms (cold-blooded)?
 What Really Killed the Dinosaurs?

 Dinosaur from Wikipedia, the free encyclopedia.